-Spitz dogs are of several types- American Eskimo Spits, the Japanese Spitz, Finnish Spitz and even the Italian or German Spitz.
-A distinguishing characteristic of the Spitz dog breed is its ‘smiling mouth’ and long lifespan; Japanese Spitz dogs are known to live up to 16 years.
-Let us study the characteristic features, prices, temperament and other fun facts about the Spitz dog breed.
+Spitz dogs are of several types – American Eskimo Spits, the Japanese Spitz, Finnish Spitz and even the Italian or German Spitz.
+A distinguishing characteristic of Spitz dog breeds is their ‘smiling mouth’ and long lifespan; Japanese Spitz dogs are known to live up to 16 years.
+Let us study the characteristic features, temperament and other fun facts about the Spitz dog breeds.

 Facts and Characteristics about the Spitz Family